rpmuller/ePubs/WP1.md

-He thought that the earth is shaped like a round table, and that air encompasses everything: "Just as our soul, being air, holds us together, so do breath and air encopass the whole world."
+He thought that the earth is shaped like a round table, and that air encompasses everything: "Just as our soul, being air, holds us together, so do breath and air encompass the whole world."
 It seems that the world breathes.

 Anaximenes was more admired in antiquity than Anaximander, though